 Comparative Study of HRM Practices in Luxury vs Budget Hotels

-1. Introduction
+Introduction

-2. Overview of Luxury and Budget Hotels
+1. Nature of HRM in Luxury vs Budget Hotels

 2.1 Luxury Hotels